IABTechLab/uid2docs/api/v2/encryption-decryption.md

 - To use the APIs, in addition to your client API key, you need your client `secret`.
 - You can write your own custom scripts or use the Python scripts provided in the following sections.
-- With the GCM (AES/GCM/NoPadding) encryption algorithm using 96-bit initialization vector (IV) and 128-bit AuthTag utilized, all requests must contain the following:
+- Request and response use AES/GCM/NoPadding encryption algorithm with 96-bit initialization vector and 128-bit authentication tag.
-  - A version, an IV, an encrypted payload, and an authorization tag as base64-encoded string.
-For field layout details, see [Binary Encrypted Envelope](#binary-encrypted-envelope).
-  - A `nonce` field included in the first-level dictionary of both requests and responses as a random value to protect against replay attack.
-  - A timestamp.
-- For field layout details for decrypting responses, see [Binary Unencrypted Envelope](#binary-unencrypted-envelope).
+- The raw, unencrypted JSON body of the request or response is wrapped in binary [Unencrypted Data Envelope](TBD).
+- For requests, the Unencrypted Data Envelope gets encrypted and formatted according to the [Encrypted Request Envelope](#encrypted-request-envelope).
+- Responses are formatted according to the [Encrypted Response Envelope](#encrypted-response-envelope).

 ## Workflow